-Equity Priority Communities in Strive San Mateo General Plan 2040
+Addressing Equity Priority Communities in General Plan 2040

 Strive San Mateo General Plan 2040 must include policies and actions that will lead to an equitable distribution of resources and opportunities and will reduce the impacts of environmental hazards in the equity priority communities mentioned previously, or in other equity priority communities that are identified during the life of the General Plan.
 State law allows cities and counties to address environmental justice either by adopting a stand-alone Environmental Justice Element or by incorporating environmental justice goals, policies, and actions into other elements.
-Strive San Mateo General Plan 2040 takes the approach of incorporating environmental justice goals, policies, and actions into its other elements.
-In addition to policies and actions that the City will implement through this General Plan and other City plans, other agencies and organizations, such as San Mateo County, nonprofits, and religious groups also provide resources and help improve outcomes in equity priority communities.
+Strive San Mateo General Plan 2040 takes the approach of incorporating environmental justice goals, policies, and actions that the City will implement through this General Plan and other City plans, other agencies and organizations, such as San Mateo County, nonprofits, and religious groups also provide resources and help improve outcomes in equity priority communities.

-IMPLEMENTING STRIVE SAN MATEO GENERAL PLAN 2040
+IMPLEMENTING GENERAL PLAN 2040